 Hollywood Wax Museum

-Offers visitors an insider's look at over 350 wax figures of icons from the realms of movies, television, the recording arts, athletics, and history.
+Offers visitors an insider's look at over 350 wax replicas of icons from the realms of movies, television, the recording arts, athletics, and history.
 Take a personalized journey through the past and into the present as you encounter the incredibly lifelike figures displayed in high-quality theme settings that will draw you into their world.

 J. Paul Getty Museum

 A collection and exhibitions of Greek and Roman antiquities, European paintings, sculpture, and much more, surrounded by amazing architecture and a spectacular view.
-The newly redesigned Family Room is now open!
-Offering a place for families with children of all ages to discover a world of wonders, delights, and hands-on activities, it's the perfect place for families to learn about art together.
+The newly redesigned Family Room is now open offering a place for families with children of all ages to discover a world of wonders, delights, and hands-on activities, it's the perfect place for families to learn about art together.
 Make a mask, create a sculpture, hunt for art treasures, and more.

 Kidspace Children's Museum

 Where else can kids dig, learn about fossils and the evolution of earthquakes, ride trikes, and climb 35 feet into the air?
 Today, they can do it all at the new Kidspace Children's Museum, the only Los Angeles-based museum committed to creating exhibits and programs in the arts, sciences, and humanities that promote exploration, investigation, and expression.
 With a new location in Pasadena's Brookside Park, next to the Rose Bowl, Kidspace unveils its one-of-a-kind museum, including more than two acres of gardens, waterways, and outdoor learning environments.